 Packed with nutrition

-Healthy diets are high in whole plants and grains and low in processed foods and animal products.
+Healthy diets are high in whole plants and grains and low in processed foods and foods high in saturated fats, which are mainly animal products.

 Small communities in Italy, Greece, Japan, Costa Rica and California that live extraordinarily long healthy lives, live on whole-plant rich diets.